 But Rebel is deeply skeptical about the permanence of this imaginative escapade, ultimately tarnishing it by casting it as impure, threatened, and in mortal combat with the norms of wider society.
 The hermetic seal of imagination breaks when the rest of the world arrives.
 Dean and Wood ultimately make it out, but Mineo’s character, frightened at the possibility of returning to a society that doesn’t want him as he truly is, wields a gun and refuses to leave the mansion, his one true hypothetical opportunity for a life of unsublimated desire and freedom.
 Mineo, well known as gay at the time, subtly queers his character throughout the film, and when Dean returns to ask him to put down the gun and send him outside – tragically to his eventual death, unbeknownst to Dean – Jim becomes a traitor to his own ideals.
 He talks down Plato in what amounts to an inverted femme fatale seduction, with Dean cast in the alluring shadows of reflected water, which suggests impermanence, instability, suspicion, and uncertain morality.
 The watery reflection is a premonition of instability, of a once-solidified face (Dean’s, the youthful rebel’s face) now warped and in transition, unstable, soon to be reshaped and to take on a new form that fits the container he is given.

 That container?
 When Dean gives his flaring red coat to Mineo, the latter passes the image of undomesticated, bold-colored, declarative rebellion to Plato, the true rebel, an unassimilable and non-white queer to Dean’s ultimately accommodating and soon-to-be-assimilated figure.
 Lacking his coat, his father gives him his, Jim finally donning the imaginative garb of the figure he so hates, becoming, visually, an embodiment of milquetoast white-bread Americana.
 The coats have been traded, and the roles with them.
 Plato (who also, tellingly, has a black maid of a mother in the film) becomes the now-deceased hope for true social rebellion.
-America has stamped down on real multi-ethnic opportunity and the temporary flickers of non-conformity, of the possibility of the subaltern living out as they want in America.
+America has stamped down on real multi-ethnic opportunity and the temporary glimpses of non-conformity, of the possibility of the subaltern living out as they want in America.

 In the final moments, the film feeds on the anxiety and neuroticism of the-now defanged Dean obviously about to be tragically assimilated into the society he once disdained and still thinks he does, about to walk out of the film and probably into middle-class America.
 For a little while, the film played out a narrative of the mind with him and his friends, but it was a narrative incommensurable with the world around them, the world that wanted them to be as it wanted them to be.
 The film has ushered these children out of their liminal space between childhood and adulthood, subaltern and normative, and reflected how society either kills them or conditions them unthinkingly, casting a commodifying and normativizing pall over everything that has come before.

 With the disquieting fragility of possibility outflanked by the engulfing mechanisms of social expectation, Rebel Without a Cause is one of Nicholas Ray’s – one of cinema’s – ultimate subtextual commentaries on the fate of those who would defy, and one of the ultimate examples of the cinematic double-address, of a subcutaneous narrative playing out just beneath the surface.
 Along with other films as well as the modernistic literature, music, and painting of artists both white and black, male and female, Rebel shows us that the much-mocked era of the American ‘50s was not only a time of sunny optimism and conformity.
-It was also filled with deep reservoirs of cultural anxiety and subterranean currents of existential uncertainty, expressed not only in political critique but through experiments in form that reveal artists scrambling for a new mode of expression commensurable with the new anxieties of the era.
+It was also filled with deep reservoirs of cultural anxiety and concealed currents of existential uncertainty, expressed not only in political critique but through experiments in form that reveal artists scrambling for a new mode of expression commensurable with the new anxieties of the era.
 Yes, Rebel devastates the possibility of ultimate certainty and denies us the moral reassurance that Jim’s rebellion is permanent and will continue beyond the bounds of the film.
 But the films of Nicholas Ray, by virtue of their bifurcated narrative layers trafficking in duality, implication, and insinuation, are testament to the minds of artistic rebels who will always tear open fissures in social complacency to reveal the slivers of discontent and uncertainty bubbling underneath.